Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 While it's exciting to think about all of the things a study abroad program will bring to your life, like new (lifelong) friends, experiencing a new culture, and travel, you shouldn't forget about the core: your studies.

-Finding the right program is important for your success as a student, professional goals, and happiness while abroad.
+Finding the right program is important for your success as a student and your professional goals.

 There are many opportunities in Denmark for international students.
 One of the most common ways to find one is through your current university.

 If you're a current university student, checking in with your school's study abroad center is a great first step.
 There, you will be able to see what Danish programs and partnerships they offer.
-This is an excellent asset as they will likely have formal relationships established with Danish entities, as well as an excess of knowledge about the process.
+This is an excellent asset as they will likely have formal relationships established with Danish entities, as well as a lot of knowledge about the process.

-If you're not a university student, there are still options for you.
-There are third party services (companies) that offer programs for students.
+If you're not a current university student, there may still be options for you.
+There may be third-party services (companies) that offer programs for students.
 These companies also often have partnerships with Danish universities, allowing for a more facilitated experience.
 With that being said, there are often limits to how long the programs are and additional fees.

-Lastly, it is possible to enroll in a Danish educational institution independently - without the help of an American university or agency.
-You will need to pay close attention to program timelines, details, and whether or not you meet all of the requirements - from admission to permit.
+Lastly, depending on your area of study and your academic history, it is possible to enroll in a Danish educational institution independently - without the help of an American university or agency.
+You will need to pay close attention to program timelines, details, and whether or not you meet all of the requirements, from admission to permit.

 Regardless of which route makes sense for you, there may be admission requirements such as: